01 of 08

 08 of 08

-After the sanding belts are cut to the appropriate widths and are stacked (inside one another) in the proper quantities, they are inserted into the proper packaging for hanging on store peg hooks and are boxed and prepared for shipment.
+After the sanding belts are cut to the appropriate widths and are stacked (inside one another) in the proper quantities, they are inserted into the appropriate packaging for hanging on store peg hooks and are boxed and prepared for shipment.